What are the advantages of powder coatings?

 Whether it’s decorative, functional or both, powder coatings offer a viable solution.
 An

-enormous color range, matt, satin, gloss, metallics, textures, soft touch – you name it.
-And the functional properties range from anti bacterial to anti corrosion and everything in between.
+enormous color range, matt, satin, gloss, metallic, textures, soft touch – you name it.
+And the functional properties range from anti-bacterial to corrosion protection to easy cleaning.